-Every now and again I’ll get hold of a game which is either much better or more immersive than I originally thought it would be.
+Every now and again I’ll get hold of a game that is either much better or more immersive than I originally thought it would be.
 This was the case with Slime Rancher from Monomi Park.
 The premise is simple – farm a bunch of different species of slimes in order to collect their poop (plort) and make lots of money which you re-invest back into your slime capture and torture process.
 However, what I wasn’t expecting was to still be incredibly addicted to it after over 35 hours of gameplay!

 If you like Harvest Moon, Deiland or even Farmville (if that’s still a thing), then you need to pick up Slime Rancher today – seriously, stop reading, go buy the game, play for a bit, then come back and carry on reading.
 I’ll wait.

 An aspect of Slime Rancher that I wasn’t really expecting is the fact that there is a story in play.
 I thought it was just going to be an open sandbox where everything was a free-for-all.
 In a way, it technically is pretty much a sandbox as you’re free to progress at your own pace, but there is an underlining story in the background.
-You play the role of Beatrix LeBeau, a young energetic rancher who has decided to try something new and travel a thousand light years from Earth in order to run her own ranch.
+You play the role of Beatrix LeBeau, a young energetic rancher who has decided to try something new and travel a thousand light-years from Earth in order to run her own ranch.
 However, she won’t be looking after pigs, cows and sheep, ‘Far Far Range’ specialises in slimes and their poop.

 Nothing will hold young Beatrix back, if she sees a locked door she doesn’t go home and cries about it, she’ll overfeed a fat slime in order to make it burst and turn into a key.
 What’s that?
 There’s a broken bridge which she can’t cross – nevermind, she’ll construct a jetpack so she can overcome the obstacle and search out more money-makers!
 The depth comes into the game when you have to go and explore in order to find the various varieties of slime, create Frankenstein creations so you can obtain more of the expensive poop, and unlock new areas to expand your small ranch.

 I’ve been playing for over 35 hours now and I’m still nowhere near the ‘end’ of the game.
-Slime Ranchers is a game you can either sink hours into or play it in short bursts, it’s also a game I would highly recommend to everyone, but we’ll get to that later on…
+Slime Ranchers is a game you can either sink hours into or play in short bursts, it’s also a game I would highly recommend to everyone, but we’ll get to that later on…

 I’m a massive fan of resource management, simulations, farming and mindless monotonous games – I know, it’s a strange combination.
 However, I find games I don’t have to think about too much helps me to relax and pass the time by knowing I’m progressing but not having to ‘be all there’ as I play in order to know what’s going on.
-As such, I can usually watch a TV show, listen to a Podcast, or even talk to someone whilst I play it and not worry about getting confused with my multitasking.
+As such, I can usually watch a TV show, listen to a podcast, or even talk to someone whilst I play it and not worry about getting confused with my multitasking.
 Slime Rancher is pretty much all of those aspects, you’re mindlessly collecting slimes and resources, creating pens to hold your prisoners, growing your own crops to feed them, and then selling off their poop to make money so you can expand and do it again to their friends.

 In terms of the controls, Monomi Park has created the perfect control scheme as everything is so easy to operate and remember.
 At its core, Slime Rancher plays like a First Person Shooter, but with a giant ‘vacpack’ as your chosen weapon.
 L2 is used to suck in your victims (slimes, poop, food and chickens), R2 shoots them back out with R1 and L1 swapping between your four slots, similar to Minecraft.
 The Left and Right stick are your usual look and move controls (Slime Rancher also has the y-axis invert option!).
 Face-buttons are just as simple – Cross jumps, Square interacts, Circle pushes slimes away (when unlocked) and Triangle is your flashlight.
 The D-pad is also mapped to things like your map and slimepedia, but they can also be accessed with the Options button, so I never used them.